 What Bob and Carl are touting in this book is decidedly Western, New Age-y kind of stuff.
 They scoff at meditation styles that encourage repeating a meaningless mantra (given the time period and the circles they were running in, I'm guessing this is a dig at Transcendental Meditation).
 But, they are onto something in referring to our meditation practice as an "active" process.
 Meditation can be a time spent building new skills.

 This book outlines some fascinating practices, and I'm going to teach you one here.
-But, there are definitely a few reasons why the book itself hasn't stood the test of time.
+But, there are definitely a few reasons why I wouldn't choose to teach everything in it.
 First of all, there's an Angel, Herman, who pops in from time to time to advise.
 I guess these two nerdy, academic guys felt like they needed to invoke some spiritual wisdom, so they figured having an angel on hand to catch them when they were getting too in the weeds would be a nice touch.
 Or, they actually consulted a real angel on the book.
-Either way, it's a little unusual.
+I like the idea of Angels, but either way, Herman is a little unusual.

 Second, Bob and Carl are really snarky.
-They spend an excessive amount of time talking about what not to do and discussing what's wrong with all these other types of meditation.
-I'm not sure that's really needed.
+They spend an excessive amount of time talking about what NOT to do and discussing what's wrong with all these OTHER types of meditation.
 I'm not here to review their book, but if I ever write a book about meditation, I won't spend one-second bashing other types, just don't think there's much need for that.